Observation of $\psi(3686)\to \gamma \eta(1405)$ via $\eta(1405)\to f_0(980)\pi^0$: Event selection and data analysis

 The result of an unbinned maximum likelihood fit to the $M(\pi^+\pi^-\pi^0)$ distribution is shown in Fig.~\ref{fig:etac_fit_log}.
 In the fit, the potential $\eta_c$ signal is modeled using the MC-simulated shape, while the $J/\psi$ peak is described by a Breit-Wigner function convolved with a Gaussian resolution function and the combinatorial background is described by a second-order polynomial.
 The signal yield from this fit is $95\pm87$ with a statistical significance of $1.3\sigma$.

-Using the Bayesian method \cite{ref::bayesian}, the UL on the $\eta_c$ signal yield at the 90\% C.L., defined as $N^{\rm UL}$, is determined.
+Using the Bayesian method \cite{ref::bayesian}, the UL on the $\eta_c$ signal yield at the 90\% CL, defined as $N^{\rm UL}$, is determined.
 A scan of unbinned maximum likelihood fits are performed to the $M(\pi^+\pi^-\pi^0)$ distributions, testing the $\eta_c$ signal yield hypotheses from 0 to 200 in steps of 1.
 The probability density function (PDF) is obtained according to the normalized likelihood values of the fits, defined as $\mathcal{L}(N) = \exp(-[\mathcal{S}(N) - \mathcal{S}_{\min}])$, where $\mathcal{S}_{\rm min}$ is the minimum negative log-likelihood value obtained from the fits.
-The 90\% C.L. upper limit on the signal yield, denoted as $N^{\rm UL}$, is determined by integrating the PDF up to the value that contains 90\% of the total probability,
+The 90\% CL upper limit on the signal yield, denoted as $N^{\rm UL}$, is determined by integrating the PDF up to the value that contains 90\% of the total probability,

 where $N$ is the expected number of signal events.
 To account for the additive systematic uncertainties, alternative fits are performed by enlarging, reducing, and shifting the fit range.
 In these fits, second- or third-order polynomials are tested in describing the background.
 The $\eta_c$ signal shape is modeled using the MC-simulated shape convolved with a Gaussian function.
 In addition, individual MC samples are produced with different $\eta_c$ widths to describe the signal shape in alternative fits.
-The maximum UL on the signal yield at the 90\% C.L., $N^{\rm UL}$=221.7, is taken as the nominal value.
+The maximum UL on the signal yield at the 90\% CL, $N^{\rm UL}$=221.7, is taken as the nominal value.